The Hilbert scheme of points on a threefold: broken Gorenstein structures and linkage: Introduction

 To elucidate our framework, we start with the points corresponding to monomial subschemes in $\Hilb^d(\AA^3)$.
 These points lie on the smoothable component \cite{CEVV}.
 They play a key role in enumerative geometry~\cite{Behrend__Fantechi} and are essential in torus actions and Bia{\l}ynicki-Birula cells \cite{Ellingsrud_Stromme__On_the_homology}.
 They are also significant in combinatorics, where their count is governed by the well-known MacMahon formula, which is continuously being refined~\cite{MacMahon1, MacMahon2}.
-Despite this, a systematic study of the smoothness of the monomial points of $\Hilb^d(\mathbb{A}^3)$ has yet to be undertaken.

 Let $S = \kk[x, y, z]$ and, by a slight abuse of notation, we identify monomials of $S$ with their exponent vectors in $\mathbb{N}^3$ and will freely interchange between the two.
 For a monomial ideal $I \subseteq S$, we define its \textbf{staircase} $E_I \subseteq \mathbb{N}^3$ to be the monomials of $S$ that are not in $I$.
 The \textbf{socle} $\soc(S/I)$ is spanned by the maximal elements of $E_I$ with respect to the usual partial order.
 For example, here are the staircase diagrams for $I_1 = (x^2, xy, xz, y^2, yz, z^3)$ and $I_2 = (x^2, xy, xz, y^2, z^2)$, respectively: